-This programme provides registered nurses with the opportunity to extend their clinical knowledge and skills in a specific area of practice including the Registered nurse prescribing in primary health and specialty teams.
+This programme provides registered nurses with the opportunity to extend their clinical knowledge and skills in a specific area of practice including registered nurse prescribing in primary health and speciality teams.
 It is

 delivered through a combination of block courses and online.
-A candidate may take up to four years to complete the Postgraduate Diploma.
+A candidate may take up to four years to complete this postgraduate diploma.

-of their first enrolment in the Postgraduate Diploma in Nursing.
+of their first enrolment in the Postgraduate Diploma in Nursing programme.

 Registered Nurse Prescribing pathway

-Wintec offers prescribing practicums for nurses who want to become registered nurse prescribers’ in primary health and specialty teams.
+Wintec offers prescribing practicums for nurses who want to become registered nurse prescribers’ in primary health and speciality teams.